Andriana Yordanova

 During her studies as a soloist of the Choir at the Russian Church in Sofia she took part in many tours performing orthodox sacred music in Germany.
-After the third year at the Sofia Music Academy she was given the opportunity to make her debut with the role of Musetta in 'La Bohème' of Puccini at the State Opera House in Bourgas under the baton of the great Bulgarian conductor Professor Ivan Vulpe.
+After the third year at the Sofia Music Academy she was given the opportunity to make her debut with the role of Musetta in Puccini's La bohème at the State Opera House in Bourgas under the baton of the great Bulgarian conductor Professor Ivan Vulpe.

 At the State Opera House in Varna she performed the roles of Sylva Varescu in the classical Viennese operetta 'The Princess of Czardas' of Imre Kálmán and of Fiordiligi in Mozart's Così fan tutte.
-She also performed the role of Anna in 'Nabucco', Tebaldo and Voce del Cielo in 'Don Carlo' in the productions of the State Opera House Varna for the International Varna Summer Music Festival.
+She also performed the role of Anna in Nabucco, Tebaldo and Voce del Cielo in Don Carlo in the productions of the State Opera House Varna for the International Varna Summer Music Festival.

 In 2002 she made her debut as another Puccinian heroine - Mimi from 'La Bohème' under the baton of the Italian conductor Luciano Di Martino at State Opera House Stara Zagora.

 She performed extensively in her home country.
 Her overseas performances include tours in Germany, Switzerland, Austria, Egypt and Turkey.
 In 2001 she was invited to give recitals in Malta.
 After transferring to Malta in 2002 she became one of the leading singers on the island.
 Between 2002 and 2009 she performed on many occasions and also at extensive personal recitals.

 She teaches voice technique at Masquerade Theatre Arts School.
 She is the director of the Yuri Rozum's music school in Malta.